muhis/APIOps-cycles/DEVELOPMENT.md

 We should typically make changes when any of the following criteria are met:

- - Clarity.
+ - **Clarity**.
 The current "way" something is done doesn't make sense, is complicated, or not clear.
- - Consistency.
+ - **Consistency**.
 A portion of the methodology is not consistent with the rest
- - Necessary functionality.
+ - **Necessary functionality**.
 We are missing functionality because of a certain design of the methodology.
- - Forward-looking designs.
+ - **Forward-looking designs**.
 As usage and business models of APIs evolves we should always consider what the next important aspect to consider and cover should be.
- - Impact.
+ - **Impact**.
 A change will provide impact on a large number of use cases.
 We should not be forced to accommodate every use case.
 We should strive to make the _common_ and _important_ use cases.
 We cannot be edge-case driven.